 - The admin quiz covers general safer recruitment and safeguarding.
 For example, is an expired driving licence acceptable for identification purposes?

-- Whereas the enhanced quiz takes the knowledge required to the next level for admin staff.
+- Whereas the safer recruitment 2 quiz takes the knowledge required to the next level for admin staff.
 For example, do all staff require checks on disqualification?

-- The leaders quiz focuses on information that leaders might need to know around the ethos, culture and principles of safeguarding.
+- The leaders annual update 1 focuses on information that leaders might need to know around the ethos, culture and principles of safeguarding.
+A useful annual reminder.

 - A governors quiz focuses on what a governor needs to know to undertake their role correctly.
 For example, how does a governor know if the single central record is accurate?

-- Two quizzes support the knowledge of inexperienced teachers or students and develop their grasp of 'Keeping Children Safe in Education'.
+- Two quizzes support the INDUCTION and knowledge of inexperienced teachers or students and develop their grasp of 'Keeping Children Safe in Education'.

-- Also, what do the 2018 and 2019 changes mean for leaders?
+- Also, what do the previous changes mean for leaders?
 What were the key implications?
-This quiz is simply called 2018 and 2019 changes...
+This quiz is simply called previous changes...
 Plus the changes for all staff is another quiz.